 - Extract the downloaded zip file to a suitable location.

 - Compile all projects by hitting F6 or right clicking on the solution within Visual Studio’s Solution Explorer Window and select ‘Build Solution’.
 This creates the necessary project executables.
+Note: If you see any build errors due to namespaces ‘ProtoBuf’ or ‘NLog’ please ensure your NuGet Package Manager is correctly configured.
+These are external packages/dependencies that should be downloaded when you first build the solution.

 Part 2 – Run the basic example …

-- You can run the examples on the same computer or across different ones.
+- You can run all of the examples on the same computer or across different ones.
 For the sake of this demonstration we will run them both locally (Just make the appropriate IP change when requested if running on different computers).

 - Browse to the location where you extracted the solution in Part 1.
 Now browse to “ExamplesConsole\bin\Debug\” .
 This directory should contain the executables compiled in Part 1.
 If not make sure Visual Studio is configured to build Debug.

-- Execute “ExamplesConsole.exe”.
-This should open in a new console window.
-Run the basic example by selecting option ’1′.
+- Run the basic example by selecting option ‘1’.

 - The output of the console should be reset and now start with a line saying “Listening for messages on:” .
 What follows is a list of all IPs detected on the local machine and the port number now opened by the example.
-You may be presented with various firewall messages asking if you trust the application to open the desired port, ensure you DO give the necessary permission.
+You may be presented with various firewall messages asking if you trust the application to open the desired port, ensure you DO give the necessary permissions.

 - The output of the second instance should again start with “Listening for messages on:” .
-If you have run the second instance on the same machine note that the listening port (the bit after the colon) will now not be the default.

 - You can now send messages from one instance to the other using NetworkComms.Net.
 In the instance of your choice type a message as directed and press return.